scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

 A similar optimization consists in turning `map`, `zip` or `filter` into their equivalent version from the `itertool` module.
-The benefit is double: first it removes a temporary allocation, second it gives an opportunity to the compiler to replaces list accesses by scalar accesses.
+The benefit is double: first it removes a temporary allocation, second it gives an opportunity to the compiler to replace list accesses by scalar accesses.
 This transformation is not always valid, nor profitable.
 It is not valid if the content of the output list is written later on, and not profitable if the content of the output list is read several times, as each read implies the (re) computation, as illustrated in the